-As you can see the Arrays get normalised sorted.
+As you can see, the Arrays get normalized sorted.
 But we can also pass a specific argument that we are going to use to randomize the array sorting.

 const rockPaperScissor = ['💎', '📄', '✂️']; console.log(rockPaperScissor.sort(() => 0.5 - Math.random()));

 This will randomly shuffle the array.
 Let me explain in depth.

-sort function comes with a comparison between two elements, where element one is bigger than two.
+sort function compares two elements, where element one is bigger than two.
 It will put the index lower or higher.

 As for the